Residence Hall Policies

 Health insurance is also recommended, so that you are covered for doctor visits, ambulance emergencies, etc.

 Students under the age of 18 who make plans to return to the residence halls after listed times, or leave for the weekend, need to notify a Residence Director or Resident Assistant.
-Please see Under 18 policy
+Please see Under 18 policy for further information.

 If a room change is considered necessary during the academic year, a Residence Director must be notified.
 When changing rooms, it is imperative that a room clearance be obtained.